HTTP-APIs/http-apis.github.io/Usage.md

 hydrus.data.doc_parse.insert_properties(classes)
 ```

-The final way to add classes and properties to Hydrus is to use RDF/OWL definitions of the classes.
-This can be done by using the OWL/RDF parser to create Hydra APIDocumentation and then adding data as explained in the previous step.
+The final way to add classes and properties to Hydrus is to use RDF/OWL vocabulary.
+This can be done by using the OWL/RDF parser to generate a list of Hydra classes which is then used by `hydrus.hydraspec.vocab_generator` to generate the ApiDocumentation and then adding data from the ApiDocumentation as explained in the previous step.
 ```python
 from hydrus.hydraspec import parser